 Finely chop one small onion and a red pepper.
 Heat up 500 ml of fish stock, add a handful of fresh dill and a tablespoon of tomatoes paste.
 Throw in a small potato cut into little chunks.
 When the potatoes are tender, add a portion of frozen fish (salmon, cod and smoked haddock) and some frozen peas.
 Let this simmer until the ingredients are all cooked through.
 Season to taste if needed.

 Precook one portion of egg noodles and steam 4-6 gyoza depending on how hungry you are.
 Place them in your bowl so you can get started on the broth.

-In a heavy-based pan, mix 1 sachet of miso paste, 300 ml of vegetable stock and 1 tbsp of soya sauce.
-When the soup base has come to a simmering point, add one small pak choi roughly chopped, a handful of edamame beans.
+In a heavy-based pan, mix one sachet of miso paste, 300 ml of vegetable stock and one tablespoon of soya sauce.
+When the soup base has come to a simmering point, add one small pak choi roughly chopped and a handful of edamame beans.
 Let it cook for a further 5-10 minutes.
-When ready, pour over your ready prepared noodles and gyoza.
+When ready, pour the aromatic broth over the ready prepared noodles and gyoza.
 Season with more soya sauce if needed.

 Thai-style red curry coconut soup

 Precook one portion of vermicelli noodles, place them in your bowl then prepare the coconut soup base.
 In a heavy-based pan, add one tablespoon of red curry paste, two tablespoons of fish sauce, one teaspoon of sugar to half a can of coconut milk and 500 ml of vegetable stock.